19hours/sg-statutes/Acts/Trustees Act.md

 Section 27(5)

-FORM OF

-POWER OF ATTORNEY UNDER SECTION 27 (5)
+Form of Power of Attorney under Section 27 (5)

-THIS GENERAL TRUSTEE POWER OF ATTORNEY is made on [date] by [name of one donor] of [address of donor] as trustee of [name or details of one trust]\.
+THIS GENERAL TRUSTEE POWER OF ATTORNEY is made on [date] by [name of one donor] of [address of donor] as trustee of [name or details of one trust].

-I appoint [name of one donee] of [address of donee] to be my attorney [if desired, the date on which the delegation commences or the period for which it continues (or both)] in accordance with section 27(5) of the Trustees Act (Cap\.
+I appoint [name of one donee] of [address of donee] to be my attorney [if desired, the date on which the delegation commences or the period for which it continues (or both)] in accordance with section 27(5) of the Trustees Act (Cap.
 337).

-[To be executed as a deed]\.
+[To be executed as a deed].

-[45/2004 wef 15/12/2004]
+[45/2004]

+## LEGISLATIVE SOURCE KEY

+Trustees Act

+(CHAPTER 337)

+Unless otherwise stated, the abbreviations used in the references to other Acts and statutory provisions are references to the following Acts and statutory provisions.
+The references are provided for convenience and are not part of the Act:

+Malaya Trustees (Incorporation) 1952

+:

+Federation of Malaya Trustees (Incorporation) Ordinance 1952 (No. 73 of 1952)

+Trustees Ordinance 1955 Ed.

+:

+Singapore Trustees Ordinance (Chapter 34, 1955 Revised Edition)

+UK Charitable Trustees 1872

+:

+UK Charitable Trustees Incorporation Act 1872

+UK Charitable Trusts 1954

+:

+UK Charitable Trusts (Validation) Act 1954

+UK Trustee 1925

+:

+UK Trustee Act 1925 (c.
+19)

+UK Trustee 2000

+:

+UK Trustee Act 2000 (c.
+29)

 ## LEGISLATIVE HISTORY